Wellbeing Education - Professional Training in Therapeutic Wellbeing Practice for Children and Young People

 If you would like to pursue a career promoting the wellbeing of children and young people please see below the portfolio of courses and training opportunities at IATE in partnership with the University of East London.

-The Wellbeing Faculty provides three distinct courses over four years of training including 450 tutor contact hours.
+The Wellbeing Faculty provides four distinct courses over four years of training including 450 tutor contact hours.
 These are delivered predominantly over weekends, including 30 hours of remote learning in the final term.
 These four years include:

 Year 1